ThaboLetsoalo/IMY320_BOTTLE_OF_BREAD/README.md

 2. Academic support by means of study groups and peer collaborations
 3. Assistance from alumnion a specificmodule student is struggling on
 4. Collaboration amongst students whereby they can form study groups
-5. Collaboration amongst students whereby they can form study groups
+5. Collaboration amongst students whereby they can form study groups.

 # **1st & 2nd FUNCTIONAL REQUIREMENT**